Hahn Airport

+At the request of Ryanair, the major operator of flights to/from the airport, the airport was named Frankfurt-Hahn Airport from 2001 until its acquisition by Triwo Travvex Group in 2023, when the name was changed back to Hahn Airport.
+However, according to the German air navigation services provider Deutsche Flugsicherung, its official name is still Frankfurt-Hahn Airport.

 The airport is 10 km from the town of Kirchberg and 20 km from both Simmern and Traben-Trarbach.
 The airport is equidistant between Frankfurt and Luxembourg – about 120 km to each city by road.
 The closest major cities are Koblenz at about 70 km and Mainz at about 90 km.

-The airport served 1.4 million passengers in 2019, down from 2.60 million in 2016.
-Most airlines that operate commercial passenger service to and from the airport are low-cost carriers.
+The primary operators of flights to/from the airport are Ryanair and Wizz Air.
 It is also a prominent cargo airport as a result of its location and 24-hour operating licence.

-It had a turnover of 156,000 tons of cargo in 2019.
-As of 2024, the airport is jointly owned by Triwo Travvex Group (82.5%) and by the state of Hesse (17.5%).
+The airport is 82.5% owned by Triwo Travvex Group and 17.5% owned by the state of Hesse.